iVP-GmbH/iVP-gitbook/home/ivp-planning/machines/select-objects.md

 ![](../../../.gitbook/assets/2d-select-highlighted.png)

-In the [3D-Panel](../user-interface/the-3d-view.md), selected Objects will have blue angle brackets around them which form a virtual box.
-Additionally, a handle will appear in their geometric center which can also be used to [move](move-objects.md#moving-objects-in-the-3d-panel), [rotate](rotate-objects.md#rotating-objects-in-the-3d-panel) or [scale](scale-objects.md#scaling-objects-in-the-3d-panel) objects in 3D.
+In the [3D View](../user-interface/the-3d-view.md), selected Objects will have blue angle brackets around them which form a virtual box.
+Additionally, a handle will appear in their geometric center which can also be used to [move](move-objects.md#moving-objects-in-the-3D View), [rotate](rotate-objects.md#rotating-objects-in-the-3D View) or [scale](scale-objects.md#scaling-objects-in-the-3D View) objects in 3D.

 ![](../../../.gitbook/assets/3d-select-brackets.png)